-Managerial accounting studies the generation, communication, and interpretation of internal information, both financial and non-financial, for operational and strategic decision-making purposes.
+This course provides a study of the generation, communication, and interpretation of internal information, both financial and non-financial, for operational and strategic decision-making purposes.
 The course demonstrates how managers can use internal information that is generated, communicated and interpreted to implement plans and improve the process of providing goods and services to customers.
 The scope of the course embraces the use of accounting information for planning and control purposes in both operational and strategic decision-making.
 Prerequisite: ACT 212